-After getting down on the chairlift we headed to Boppard train station to take the train to Koblenz.
+After the viewpoint we travelled down by the chairlift and then headed to Boppard train station to take the train to Koblenz.

-There are many options to explore Germany’s Rhine region.
-Perhaps, next time we will travel around by car and visit a castle or two in the Rhine Gorge.
-But this time we wanted to try a cruise and I think May was a good time of the year for it.
-Plus, cruising on a boat is a really easy option when travelling with kids.
-A combination of train and boat gives you a nice overview of the region and allows spending some time at the towns along the way.
+We travelled to Middle Rhine region in May and the weather was perfect!
+Cruising on a boat was a great option for us travelling with kids.
+A combination of train and boat gave a nice overview of the region and allowed spending some time at the towns along the way.

 For more travel ideas in Germany read next – One week road trip itinerary in Bavaria